Create a Website Account - Manage notification subscriptions, save form progress and more.

 You can purchase garbage bags at the Utility Billing service window.
-Each roll of garbage bags is $5.95, including taxes.
+Each roll of garbage bags is $6.
 There are 35 garbage bags per roll with twist ties.
 The bags are 39-gallon bags.
 You are not required to use City-issued garbage bags; you may also use garbage bags purchased from a store.

-Per Section 16-2.
-Collection Requirements, Item C of the City of Bellaire Code of Ordinances, no more than six garbage bags will be collected per home.
-Item O of the same section states that the homeowner may also purchase a sticker to be placed on the garbage bags in excess of the allowed six bags for collection.
+The monthly solid waste fee allows up to six (6) garbage bags to be picked up per home per regular garbage day.
+The homeowner may purchase a sticker to be placed on the garbage bags in excess of the allowed six (6) bags for collection.
 Stickers may be purchased for $1.00 each at the Utility Billing service window.

 You can purchase a recycling bin at the Utility Billing service window.
-Each bin is $10, including taxes.
+Each bin is $11.

 Your water meter measures your monthly water use, but there is no meter on your wastewater line.
 During the winter months, residential customers use the least amount of water with almost all water usage going directly into the sanitary sewer system, so the metered water usage is a good indicator of wastewater.
 In the summer months, there is significantly more water usage that does not go into the sanitary sewer system, such as water used watering lawns, filling swimming pools, and washing cars.
 Each year we calculate a typical month’s wastewater usage by averaging the winter months and we use that usage as your wastewater volume for billing throughout the remainder of the year.
 Typically, this results in substantial savings for residents during the summer months.